Question: What Is the Value of a Dollar Today?

 Answer: The value of the dollar today is less than it was in the past.
 When the dollar loses value, that's called inflation.
 That's because prices seem inflated as each dollar is able to buy less and less.

 How much lower is today's dollar value?
-Well, in 1913 you could buy as much with a dollar as you can with $23.19 in 2012, nearly 100 years later.
-By 1920, the dollar was worth only half, or $11.48 in today's value.
+In 1913 you could buy as much with a dollar as you can with $23.63 in 2014, more than 100 years later.
+By 1920, the dollar had lost about half its value, and was worth $11.48 in today's value.
 Deflation (the opposite of inflation) during the Great Depression of 1929 increased the value of the dollar to $13.43.
 By 1940, the dollar was worth even more -- it could buy as much as $16.40 could today.

 By 1950, the dollar's value had dropped even lower than before the Depression.
 It was worth only $9.53.
 It has fallen ever since: